tenzir/tenzir/python/README.md

 package to PyPI.

 > **Note**
-> Our releasing scripts and CI od these steps automatically.
+> Our releasing scripts and CI run these steps automatically.
 You do not need to
 > intervene anywhere.
 The instructions below merely document the steps taken.

 ### Bump the version